AgilityLeopard/pathbuilder2e-import-new/README.md

 - 4) Enter the 6 digit reference number you got from Pathbuilder and click import.

+- 5) Make choices for your class, ancestry, and feat

 ### For Localization

 In future Interface will be translated on other language.